BhanuSandeepVellalacheruvu/Medusa/README.md

 # Medusa Backend Deployment with Terraform and GitHub Actions

 This repository contains the Infrastructure as Code (IaC) for deploying the Medusa open-source headless commerce platform backend using Terraform on AWS ECS/Fargate.
-It also includes a CI/CD pipeline setup using GitHub Actions.
+It also includes a CI/CD pipeline setup using GitHub Actions...

 ## 🛠️ Terraform Configuration